pungggi/bc_al_upgradeassistant/README.md

 - `bc-al-upgradeassistant.claude.autoSaveAlCode`: When enabled, automatically saves AL code blocks from Claude responses
 - `bc-al-upgradeassistant.claude.codeSaveMode`: How to handle multiple AL code blocks ("ask" or "saveAll")
 - `bc-al-upgradeassistant.claude.debugMode`: When enabled, shows the prompt being sent to Claude API in a document for review before sending

+### Object Folders Settings

 - `bc-al-upgradeassistant.upgradedObjectFolders`: Locations where to save upgraded AL objects by type
   - Includes a `basePath` property which specifies the base folder for all object types
 - `bc-al-upgradeassistant.workingObjectFolders`: Locations where working AL objects are located

 ## Commands

+### General

-- `BC AL Upgrade Assistant: Refresh Symbol Cache`: Refreshes the symbol cache
+- `BC/AL: Refresh Symbol Cache`: Refreshes the symbol cache to update object metadata.
-- `BC AL Upgrade Assistant: Split C/AL Objects from File`: Splits C/AL objects from a text file
+- `BC/AL: Split C/AL Objects`: Splits C/AL objects from a text file into individual files.

+### Documentation

+- `BC/AL: Open Documentation Reference Location`: Opens the location of the documentation reference.
+- `BC/AL: Toggle Documentation Reference as Done/Not Done`: Toggles the completion status of a documentation reference.
+- `BC/AL: Open Documentation URL`: Opens the URL associated with a documentation reference.
+- `BC/AL: Toggle Not Implemented`: Toggles the 'Not Implemented' status of a documentation reference.
+- `BC/AL: Add/Edit Note`: Adds or edits a note for a documentation reference.
+- `BC/AL: Generate Documentation References Summary`: Generates a summary report of all documentation references.

+### Navigation

+- `BC/AL: Open Referenced Object`: Opens the AL object referenced under the cursor.
+- `BC/AL: Open Migration File`: Opens the related migration file, if available.
+- `BC/AL: Refresh BC/AL References`: Refreshes the references view.

+### AI Prompting

-- `BC AL Upgrade Assistant: Run Claude AI Prompt`: Select and run a Claude AI prompt
+- `BC/AL: Run Claude Prompt`: Runs a selected Claude AI prompt on the current code.
-- `BC AL Upgrade Assistant: Set Default Claude Model`: Change the default Claude model with a dropdown menu
+- `BC/AL: Set Default Claude Model`: Sets the default Claude model to be used for AI prompts.
-- `BC/AL: Generate Documentation References Summary` - Creates a summary report of all documentation references in the workspace, with both file and ID-based views along with status statistics

 ## Getting Started